-- Be transparent: It is important to be honest and transparent in a relationship.
+- Be transparent: Honesty and transparency is important in a relationship.
 Essentially, you need to be upfront and true to yourself.
 Instead of holding back on your emotions, talk to your partner, and figure out what hurt you both.

 - Plan couple meetings: You may brush off important issues under the rug, leading to unresolved discussions.
 Have weekly couple meetings to talk about difficult topics, including money, trust, or future planning.

 - Be accommodating: Compromise is not a sign of weakness.
 A relationship always works on give and take.
 Be accommodating and adjust to each other’s preferences without sacrificing your happiness.

 - Spend time with your friends: Spending time with your partner is essential, but you should also take time out for your friends.
 It will help you build personal identity and improve your emotional health, helping you maintain a healthy relationship with your partner.

 - Have a meaningful relation: A relationship is not just about sweeping the other person off the feet or big gestures.
 It is vital to have a meaningful and satisfying relationship that connects you both on a deeper level.
 It should involve mutual respect and support, offer you a sense of security, and allow you to be true to yourself.

 - Appreciate each other: A thank you can do wonders.
 At times, you may fail to notice the things your partner does to help you—things like helping you with a meal, dropping you off at work, or cleaning your closet.
 Express your gratitude and appreciation for the little things they do for you.

 - Have open communication: Openness to both speaking from your heart and listening to your partner’s point of view is essential in a relationship.Two-way, honest communication can help both of you share emotions, aspirations, and intentions without the fear of being judged.